Integrated Wood Design (MEng Program)

 The one-year interdisciplinary Master’s program is built on four main pillars:

-In addition to the admission application requirements outlined in Section 1.0 of the Graduate Academic Calendar, applicants are required to hold a four-year (120 credit hours) baccalaureate degree from a recognized institution in Civil Engineering.
+In addition to the admission application requirements outlined in Section 1.0 of the Graduate Academic Calendar, applicants are required to hold a four-year (120 credit hours) baccalaureate degree in Civil Engineering from a recognized institution.

 Score requirements must meet one of the following criteria:

-- TOEFL (Test of English as a Foreign Language) score of 100 in the internet-based test, with not than 25 in any of the Reading, Listening, Writing or Speaking components; or equivalent other TOEFL score.
+- TOEFL (Test of English as a Foreign Language) score of 100 in the internet-based test, with not less than 25 in any of the Reading, Listening, Writing or Speaking components; or equivalent other TOEFL score;

 Applicants who have a four-year (120 credit-hour) baccalaureate degree (or equivalent) may be granted admission to the program if sufficient related engineering content can be demonstrated.

-The Pre-Entry program as outlined in Section 1.7.2 is not applicable for applicants to gain entry to the MEng Program.
+The Pre-Entry program as outlined in Section 1.7.2 is not applicable for applicants to gain entry to the Master of Engineering, Integrated Wood Design Program.

 IENG 611-3 Introduction to Wood as a Building Material